 Step 2: The inspection

 This one is relatively simple.
-The auditor will come to your premises and have a look at all the relevant elements by verifying compliance to legal requirements and industry best practices.
+The auditor will come to your premises and have a look at all the relevant elements by verifying compliance with legal requirements and industry best practices.

 Step 3: Conclusion